netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 ### Notes

-- The **Wallbox** and **myenergi zappi** integrations have been tested.
-If you experience issues with a different brand of OCPP-compatible EV charger, please contact us at feedback@netzero.energy.

 - If your EV charger only has a provider address field and no Change Point ID field (e.g. Fronius Wattpilot), append the ID to the end of the provider address, for example:
   `wss://ocpp.netzero.energy/ABCD-1234` (replace with the "Charge point ID" shown in Netzero).